AAMasters/ALGOToken/labs/algo-token-playground/README.md

 >Example: `miner_1.algominer-addsupervisor 0x862f8938949e4A1aA82Cd427d87E4fc76940e7a1`

-### AlgoFees
+### IntelliFees

-The following commands are supported for the `AlgoFees` contract:
+The following commands are supported for the `IntelliFees` contract:

 #### deploy-algofees

 `deploy-algofees <tokenAddress> [-n <contract_name>]`

-Creates a new instance of the `AlgoFees` contract.
+Creates a new instance of the `IntelliFees` contract.
 * `tokenAddress`: the address of the IntelliToken contract

 >Example: `deploy-algofees token -n fees1`